El Pilar Fault System

 ShakeMap of the 2010 Venezuela earthquake that occurred along El Pilar Fault System.

-The El Pilar Fault System (Falla El Pilar) is a complex of geological faults located in state of Sucre in northern Venezuela.
-The fault system is of right-lateral strike-slip type and has an east–west orientation.
+The El Pilar Fault System (Falla El Pilar) is a complex of active geological faults located in state of Sucre in northern Venezuela.
+The fault system is of right-lateral strike-slip type with an east–west orientation and forms part of the transform plate boundary between the Caribbean plate to the north and the South American plate to the south.
 Motion along the fault is largely transferred to the Warm Springs Fault in Trinidad Island.